...

 tartar process

-Plaque is a soft, sticky layer of bacteria and food particles that forms on your dog’s teeth.
-If not removed, it hardens and turns into tartar, a rough, yellowish-brown substance that clings to the teeth and gums.
-Plaque can be cleaned at home with brushing, but tartar requires professional removal by a veterinarian.
+Plaque is a soft, sticky biofilm made of bacteria and food particles that forms on your dog’s teeth every day.
+If plaque is not removed through brushing or chewing, it hardens and becomes tartar.
+Tartar is a rough, yellow or brown mineralized deposit that clings tightly to the teeth and gumline.
+Unlike plaque, tartar cannot be safely removed at home and requires professional cleaning by a veterinarian.

 Tartar vs. Plaque in Dogs (With Pictures)